 Trading futures contracts (also known simply as ‘futures’) is one of the most common methods used by people for speculating on price movements and hedging their investments.
 In this guide you’ll find the best trading platforms to use, along with a step-by-step guide to using these contracts as part of your investing strategy.

 Compare the best futures brokers

-To buy and sell futures contracts, you will first need to sign up with an online broker.
+To buy and sell futures contracts, you will first need to sign up with an online future broker.
 The table below compares the top futures trading platforms against each other, and you can simply follow the links below if you want to get started right away.
 If you want to know more before starting to trade, scroll down for more information.

 Futures trading – a step-by-step guide

 While futures contracts can be traded on a variety of platforms, the process is largely the same regardless of which you choose.
 Here are the steps you need to follow to give you the best chance of success.

 - Sign up to a broker.
 Futures are traded using brokers, so the first thing you need to do is sign up to an online trading platform that allows the buying and selling of futures contracts.

 - Choose the asset you want to speculate on.
 You can use futures contracts to trade a wide variety of different assets.
 They are commonly used in agricultural commodities markets such as wheat and corn, and are also one of the main methods people use to invest in oil.

 - Decide whether you want to go long or short.
 Going long means betting on the price of an asset to rise, and going short means betting on it to fall.
 Consider which way you think the markets will move and invest accordingly.